-The temporary and permanent observations are performed in the Concert Church in Neubrandenburg to detect oscillation of the steeple, using various geodetical and geotechnical sensors.
+The temporary and permanent observations were performed in the Concert Church in Neubrandenburg to detect oscillation of the steeple, using various geodetical and geotechnical sensors.

-In the first phase of the monitoring project, three Leica Nivel210 inclinometers were installed in the church tower.
+In the first phase of the monitoring project, three Leica Nivel210 inclinometers have been installed in the church tower.
 They are controlled by the OpenADMS monitoring system, running on a low-cost pizza box server.

 The server can be remote controlled over a direct WiFi link connection to the Neubrandenburg University of Applied Sciences.
 Later on, several MEMS-based acceleration sensors have been tested, while a Leica GNSS Spider system was installed on the top of the steeple.

 A small scale lysimeter system has been installed on the roof top of the department for landscape sciences and geomatics of the Neubrandenburg University of Applied Sciences.
 The system is used to measure the evapotranspiration on different types of extensive green roofs and for research on sustainable usage of drain and rain water.

 The setup constists of four industrial scales and two pyrradiometers.
 The monitoring software OpenADMS is used for sensor control and data acquisition.
 The observations are processed and analyzed automatically.

 Next to the first lysimeter system, a second one with a similar configuration has been set up in 2017.
 It is equipped with an additional uninterruptible power supply unit and connected to four scales with attached rain sensors.

 Campus of the Neubrandenburg University of Applied Sciences (2013)